nikkilog/ecom/docs/CODE_MAP.md

 creation, publication, Live readback, business reconciliation, or user acceptance is established.

+Static review also found a Live-recovery gap: the current Apply result row is populated with the new Collection GID only after publication and readback both succeed.
+If creation succeeds and either later step fails, the failure Result may omit the created GID required for safe recovery.
+This does not affect the next Dry Run, but it must be corrected and validated before Live execution.

 The sibling Collection Runners are operational assets, not Python Current.
 Their present expected-version checks do not fail closed.
 The Apply Runner also expects the Input version string for the Apply module and currently displays